 Honours degree of the Bachelor of Journalism (First Class), Monash University Melbourne

-Marianne Liyayi is a multilingual communications specialist, with a particular passion for gender equity and women’s health.
+Marianne is a multilingual communications specialist, with a particular passion for gender equity and women’s health.

 Over the past four years, Marianne has leveraged her for-profit experience to focus on social entrepreneurship and markets systems development.
 She has held various roles as a researcher for menstrual health, looking into market systems approaches as well as the establishment of communities of practice for improved menstrual health outcomes.

-She holds a Bachelors of Business Administration, a Masters in International Development and a Masters in Communication for Development (C4D).
+She holds a Bachelor of Business Administration, a Masters in International Development, and a Masters in Communication for Development (C4D).
 She works in English, German and Dutch, and also speaks French and Spanish.

 Julia is a Canadian storyteller, communications specialist and media trainer with vast global communications experience.
 She spent over six years working in different regions of Africa and the Middle East including managing communications for the L3 Emergency in northeast Nigeria for the UN Migration Agency (IOM) and supporting communications for the Libya Emergency.